nausea87/fakenews/README.md

 # FAKENEWS!

-1. \$ git clone this reposity.
+1. \$ git clone this repository.
-2. Start a local host on your computer
+2. Start a local host on your computer. using 'php -S localhost:8000'.
-   'php -S locakhost:8000'
-3. Open index.php in your browser
+3. Open index.php in your browser.

 ## Feedback